Travel from China to Vietnam by Railway

 Check-in at the hotel in Qianwei.
 Overnight stay in Qianwei.

-Day 7: CHINA TRAVEL: QIANWEI – JIAYANG STEAM TRAIN TO HUANGCUNJING – JOURNEY BY HIGH SPEED TRAIN TO KUNMING IN YUNNAN PROCINCE
+Day 7: CHINA TRAVEL: QIANWEI – TRAVEL BY JIAYANG STEAM TRAIN TO HUANGCUNJING – JOURNEY BY HIGH SPEED TRAIN TO KUNMING IN YUNNAN PROVINCE

 A short drive brings you to Shixi near Qianwei, the starting point for your train journey to Huangcunjing.